MarcusWolschon/osmeditor4android/BUILDING.md

 Imagery index https://github.com/simonpoole/osm-layer-index (which is a fork of https://github.com/osmlab/editor-imagery-index).

-The gradle task ``updateImagery`` will update the imagery.json file in the asset directory from the github repo.
+The gradle task ``updateImagery`` will update the imagery.json file in the asset directory from the JOSM wiki.

 Tags to be discarded https://github.com/openstreetmap/iD/blob/master/data/discarded.json